Tpexas/car_rental_database/README.md

-# car_rental_database
+# Car_rental_crud
-This is unfinished website for the car rental databse which is made of 4 tables.Web page is coded with basic front-end and crud back-end.
-To place an order client should login (login function needs to be improved), then the order is posted in database.
-Client can use search function with 3 criteria for specific car.
-Admin can access, create, edit and remove information about orders, clients and cars.
+This is unfinished car rental crud app prototype as task for university.
+It has 4 tables in database for users, cars, buy and rent orders.
+To place an order user needs to login, although current version of the prototype doesn't support registration.
+Buy and rent orders are automatically placed in database.
+System administrator can access, create, edit and remove information about orders, clients and cars.
+User has ability to search cars by brand, type and production date.